 For all the photographers, professional or budding Chandni Chowk is a delightful place.
-Apart from the picturesque shots that you can capture which would talk about the love, warmth and the pure feeling of this place, you can also buy some great accessories for your cameras.
 Not many people are aware that there exists Asia’s largest camera market in Chandni chowk.
-Ask anyone for the photo market on the Esplanade Road, and you shall reach your destination.
 Adorned with hundreds of shops the street is always buzzing with activity.
 It is a wholesale market and you get everything - tripods, filters, lenses, albums, batteries and more.

 Saree and Lehnga Shopping in Chandni Chowk

 From designer sarees to fancy dress materials and lehngas Chandni Chowk is one place that would totally mesmerize you.
 Since it is a wholesale market you would never fall short of choices.
-Net, chiffon, georgette, silk, designer crepe, cotton…the list is endless.
 With a wide variety of designs, colors and the latest trends this is the place where designers pick up their stuff.
-And yes the rates are quite affordable.
 Retailer from various parts of Delhi and the country flock this wholesale market to get good quality stuff and then sell it at much higher cost at retail shops.

 Some of the well-known shops for sarees, dress materials, suits and lehngas are –

 Kishan Chand and Sons